 A German Feather Christmas Tree- Christmas Nostalgia

-Dale recently asked me if we ever set up a Federbaum or German Feather Christmas Tree in our home while I was growing up.
-No, my father was a nurseryman, and it was a point of pride to have a real Noble Fir standing in the corner of the living room (never a Douglas fir… the ornaments just don’t hang…
+My friend Dale recently asked me if we ever set up a Federbaum or German Feather Christmas Tree in our home while I was growing up.
+No, my father was a nurseryman, and it was a point of pride to have a real Noble Fir standing in the corner of the living room (never a Douglas Fir; the ornaments just…

 Weihnachtspunsch Recipe -German Christmas Punch

-One thing I discovered on last year’s Christmas Market tour is that there are MANY more hot drink choices than just Glühwein and Feuerzangenbowle.
-I saw Kinderpunsch (punch for kids) Eierlikorpunsch (sort of a warm Eggnoggy punsch) and Weihnachtspunsch or Christmas Punch.
-This rich hot Punch came loaded with holiday flavors… but until I found this Weihnachtspunsch Recipe, I couldn’t…
+On my Christmas Market tour, I discovered that there are MANY more hot drink choices than just Glühwein and Feuerzangenbowle.
+I saw Kinderpunsch (punch for kids), Eierlikorpunsch (a warm Eggnoggy Punsch), Weihnachtspunsch, or Christmas Punch.
+This hot and rich Punch came loaded with holiday flavors, but until I found this Weihnachtspunsch Recipe, I couldn’t quite put my taste buds on…

 White Glühwein Recipe – Citrus and Spice and everything nice!

-While on my Christmas Market Tour last I took the opportunity to taste all sorts of warm drinks… there was Red Glühwein, Feuerzangenbowle, Punsch, Eierpunsch, and WHITE Glühwein.
+While on a Christmas Market Tour, I tried all sorts of warm drinks… there was Red Glühwein, Feuerzangenbowle, Punsch, Eierpunsch, and WHITE Glühwein.
 White Glühwein?
 I’d never seen that before!
-And I love it!
-It’s warm and flavorful with the addition of Cinnamon, Anise and Allspice.
-But it also has more of a citrus kick,…
+This mulled white wine is warm and flavorful with the addition of Cinnamon, Anise, and Allspice.
+And that citrus kick appeals to my Southern California upbringing.
+I experimented with…

 Gebrannte Mandeln- German Roasted Almonds Recipe